 From a business perspective, we should also admit that it’s been a great business to be in because we’ve been insulated from many of the trends and growing pressures that have made navigation more complex and difficult for most other industries.
 Three driving forces have protected multifamily owners and operators:

-3 Trends Accelerating The Digital Transformation Taking Place in Multifamily
+3 Trends Accelerating The Digital Transformation in Multifamily

 The insulation that has provided a buffer has shown signs of erosion.
-Even before March, we saw changes that would have been considered revolutionary just a few years ago.
+Even before the COVID pandemic, we saw changes that would have been considered revolutionary just a few years ago.

 Today, we see three factors putting new pressures on operators:

 In 1982, Megatrends: Ten New Directions Transforming Our Lives was published.
 Author John Naisbitt introduced the idea that came to be known as “High Tech - High Touch.”
 He posited that as technology was becoming more prevalent in all aspects of society, “opting out” wasn’t really viable.
 However, Naisbitt believed that for technology to be successfully adopted it must be balanced by “touch.”
 The multifamily industry has always benefited from this as it has always been an inherently high-touch experience.